-Since 2014, CivicSpark—an award-winning and evidence-based AmeriCorps program—has helped over 300 communities in California, Washington, and Colorado build their capacity to meet resilience goals while providing a launchpad for almost 1,000 emerging leaders.
+Since 2014, CivicSpark—an award-winning and evidence-based AmeriCorps program—has helped over 300 communities in three states (California, Washington, and Colorado) build local workforce capacity to meet community planning goals while providing a launchpad for almost 1,000 emerging leaders.

 How It Works